Using steam power to generate energy

 The systems technology is considered solid and operationally reliable.
 As well, ORC systems are characterised by excellent partial load behaviour, thus further expanding their range of applications.

 GETEC heat & power AG is also banking on this technology.
 For example, several ORC systems are currently being used in biomass cogeneration power plants.
-However, GETEC heat & power AG also operates reference projects in the field of industrial waste heat utilisation.
+However, GETEC heat & power GmbH also operates reference projects in the field of industrial waste heat utilisation.

 In the future, the research and development of ORC systems is expected to advance further and the efficiency of ORC modules will continue to improve.